hashkrish/vm-tasks/practice_4.3/README.md

 we were all going direct to Heaven, we were all going direct the other way
 ```

-Write a bash script ` script.sh ` to count and print the number of lines that starts with a capital letter and contains the word ` it ` (case-sensitive) in the above file.
+Write a bash script ` script.sh ` to count and print the number of lines that start with a capital letter and contain the word ` it ` (case-sensitive) in the `twocities.txt`.

 (a) Try a solution with only grep command.

+Note:
+- Run `synchro init` to get `twocities.txt`.